AEI-ACR/pyseobnr/docs/source/expert_mode.rst

 Expert mode and debugging
 =========================

-The expert mode is inteded for users who either want to debug the models or for those seeking results beyond the waveform modes.
+The expert mode is intended for users who either want to debug the models or for those seeking results beyond the waveform modes.
 In this mode, the EOB waveform generator will return an extra output which is a model class that contains many additional details of the model.